tsunami643/blog/_posts/2018-06-30-ti8-team-guide.md

 **How did they qualify?** Attended the most DPC events of any team (tied with Newbee).
 Did reasonably well in a few of them.

-**What can we expect?** Secret is by far the least consistent team in the top 4 DPC, but they'll usually put on a show with exotic picks.
+**What can we expect?** Heroes you usually don't see being played in roles you usually won't expect losing to teams Secret usually should beat.

-**How to sound smart talking about Secret** "Did you know that Puppey has competed in every single TI?
-Yeah, competed."
+**How to sound smart talking about Secret** "Oh, I wonder if this is a Yapzor \*insert any hero here\*.
+You haven't seen them run it?
+It's really strong."

 **What would success look like?** Despite always being *pretty good*, Team Secret's highest placing at any International since the organization's inception was 7/8<sup>th</sup> at TI5.
 So ideally better than that.